karmaniverous/rrstack/README.md

 ## Version handling

 - toJson writes the current package version via a build-time injected constant (**RRSTACK_VERSION**) so no package.json import is needed at runtime.
-- fromJson accepts a versioned shape (RRStackJson).
+- The constructor accepts RRStackOptions with an optional version key and ignores it.
 Version-based transforms may be added in the future without changing the public shape.

 ## Common Patterns